{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Multi-Carrier Loop Access - Time Warner Cable, Level 3, AT&T, DukeNet, tw telecom, Comporium, and Windstream

-With access to a premier broadband network, a Charlotte data center can offer neutral connectivity to multiple carriers.
+A Charlotte data center can offer neutral connectivity to multiple carriers with access to a premier broadband network.
 Usually, the data centers will have a truly diverse fiber entrance and direct connections to equipment via fiber burstable to 10, 100, or 1000 Mbps (or fast Ethernet).

 Charlotte Colocation Extras

-A data center in the Charlotte area also offer micro-suites, cabinets, client-controlled private suites, as well as technology evaluation centers all under the same roof.
-As a result, this makes it easier for colocation customers to plan, procure, design, build, migrate, test, house and manage all the IT environments under one roof.
+A data center in the Charlotte area also offers micro-suites, cabinets, client-controlled private suites, as well as technology evaluation centers all under the same roof.
+As a result, this makes it easier for colocation customers to plan, procure, design, build, migrate, test, house, and manage all the IT environments under one roof.

 To stay competitive in the marketplace, colocation providers are also offering the following: